alisaono/team_angela/README.md

 1. Point-and-click: A region is selected if the mouse clicks within a certain distance of a point in that region.
 2. Stabbing: A region is selected if any of its points are within a certain distance of the gesture line.
-3. Gesture-inclusive: The mouse gesture defines a polygon, and all regions with any of their points within that polygon are selected.
+3. Wrapping-inclusive: The mouse gesture defines a polygon, and all regions with any of their points within that polygon are selected.
-4. Gesture-exclusive: The mouse gesture defines a polygon, and all regions with all of their points within that polygon are selected.
+4. Wrapping-exclusive: The mouse gesture defines a polygon, and all regions with all of their points within that polygon are selected.
 5. Variations with convex-hull defined regions.